MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Methodology

-\textbf{Cross-Attention Fusion.} Direct concatenation or addition of the two representations would not account for the contextual relationships between numerical patterns and MLLM-derived features.
+\textbf{Cross-Attention Fusion.} Direct concatenation or addition of the two representations cannot explicitly capture the interactions between numerical ISTS features and MLLM-derived features.
 Instead, we use cross-attention to enable the numerical features to selectively query and incorporate relevant contextual information: